 Once you’re ready, go back to the front lounge and enjoy complimentary tea or water while you sit and journal, or perhaps just sign the guestbook and color a page or read from the selection there.
 There is no rush to leave, and in fact, it’s probably best to allow yourself room to absorb the experience before you’re off and running again.

 Personally, my initial thought upon exiting the float was that it was cool.
 As the minutes passed while I showered and got dressed, a profound sense of peace and tranquility settled in.
 I realized I felt fantastic.
 As a personal trainer, my muscles are often fatigued.
 I can absolutely see why this is good for everyone from athletes to busy professionals to people fighting injury to people who simply need a break.
 I did not journal afterward, but I definitely booked my next float session before I left.

-According to McDonald, “The benefits of float therapy draw in a diverse range of people.
+According to Rob, “The benefits of float therapy draw in a diverse range of people.
 Some come specifically for the physical benefits including sports recovery, reduction in inflammation and pain, whether by injury or ailments such as arthritis/fibromyalgia, migraines or even Lyme disease, and sleep disorders.
 The zero gravity buoyancy which removes all of the muscle/tendon/ligament tension and soreness is also very popular with pregnant women.”

 Salt has hosted professional athletes from the NFL, MLS, and more.
 Others float “for the well-researched mental benefits including reduction of stress and anxiety, alleviation of depression and even PTSD.”